wranders/docs/docs/guides/xcp-ng/zfs-local-storage/README.md

 # XCP-ng Local ZFS Storage

-[ZFS (on Linux)](https://zfsonlinux.org/) has been available on [XCP-ng](https://xcp-ng.org/) since v7.5, but has been stable and included in the standard repository as of v8.0.
+ZFS (on Linux)[^1] has been available on XCP-ng[^2] since v7.5, but has been stable and included in the standard repository as of v8.0.

 ## Connecting Drives